History of Laura Ingraham in Timeline

 In January 2018, Laura Ingraham confirmed that she had sold the majority stake in LifeZette to The Katz Group, owned by Canadian billionaire Daryl Katz.

-February 2018: Told LeBron James and Kevin Durant to "shut up and dribble"
+February 2018: "Shut up and dribble" controversy

-June 18, 2018: Compared children's facilities to summer camps
+June 18, 2018: Compared children's facilities to "summer camps"

-July 2018: Criticized Kevin Yoder for supporting Democratic bill
+July 2018: Criticized Kevin Yoder on asylum

-August 9, 2018: Ingraham Angle monologue
+August 9, 2018: Ingraham Angle monologue on citizenship

 October 2018: Urged audience to vote Republican